-- Requests to wire money or to cash a check or money order for them and send money back or to a third person.
+- She requests that you wire money or to cash a check or money order for them.

-- The “relationship” may become romantic extremely quickly, which quick pronouncements of love or close friendship.
+- The “relationship” becomes romantic extremely quickly, with quick pronouncements of love or close friendship.

-- Claims that he or she is a U.S. citizen who is abroad, that they are wealthy, or a person of important status.
+- He claims to be a U.S. citizen who is abroad, very wealthy, or a person of important status.

-- The person claims to be a contractor, and needs your help with a business deal.
+- He claims to be a contractor and needs your help with a business deal.

-- The person makes excuses about not being able to speak by phone or meet in person.
+- She makes excuses about not being able to speak by phone or meet in person.

 - He quickly asks you to communicate via email, instant messaging, or text messaging instead of the online dating sites’ messaging services.